donnachaforde/donnachaforde.github.io/blogs+posts/jvm-performance-tuning/Java Performance Tuning - Part I - JVM Concepts.md

 By taking over responsibility, Java aims to simply avoid these issues.

+> [!TIP]
-Incidentally, I trust that by having a better understanding of what the JVM has to do to make this automatic de-allocation possible, it will Java programmers consider what they’re doing when instantiating objects and hence, allocating memory.
+> Having a better understanding of what the JVM has to do to make this automatic de-allocation possible will help Java programmers consider what they’re doing when instantiating objects and hence, allocating memory.

 ### Garbage Collection
 Again, most Java programmers will be aware that it’s the Garbage Collector (GC) that responsible for cleaning up memory.
 Garbage is defined as those objects allocated on the heap for which there is no longer any reference pointing to it.
 This is sometimes referred to as ‘orphaned’ objects.